nikolaosstefanidis/gogolou_2026_notch/README.md

 ---
 ### Running the analysis

-Open and run `notebooks/main.ipynb` in order.
-The notebook is divided into clearly labelled sections:

 | Step | What it does |
 |------|-------------|
 | Prepare folder | Download zip.
 When setting up the extract path remove '\gogolou_2026_notch-main' automatically added at the end.
 If not, you will get a 'gogolou_2026_notch-main' folder within a 'gogolou_2026_notch-main' folder.
 Either way it's import you use the folder immediately containing the package files. |